 General Fund - is the School District's primary operating fund.
 The general fund accounts for all financial resources except those required to be accounted for in another fund.
 The primary revenue sources include district assessments, state and federal grants, and other local sources.
 The primary expenditures are for instruction, support services, debt service, and facilities acquisition and construction.
-Under GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, guidance the and expendable trust funds are consolidated in the general fund.
+Under GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, guidance the General fund portion of student activities fund, and expendable trust funds are consolidated in the general fund.